-Nelson Ledges Road Course in rural Ohio has been in operation for more than 40 years as little more than a club racing track, albeit one of the fastest in America.
-Still in the same family ownership since its founding, the circuit has recently found itself in turbulent times, with a sudden change of management and difficulties with track maintenance casting a pall over proceedings.
+Nelson Ledges Road Course in rural Ohio has been in operation for more than 40 years as a club racing track, albeit one of the fastest in America, becoming known as the home for amateur endurance racing in North America.

 Situated on an Ohio back road near to the small town of Garrettsville, to the east of both Cleveland and Akron, the circuit began life as a dirt track in the 1950s before owner Marvin Drucker decided to pave the facility in 1964.
 The original course was just over a mile in length and challenging enough in its own right, however the decision was taken to nearly double the length in 1970, with the project funded by sponsorship from the Gulf Oil company.

 From Turn 4 a new mildly banked looping corner took the cars to another long triple-apex right-hander, named The Carousel.
 A new back straight – complete with an infamous kink that could be taken at anything up to 130mph – led the cars back to the old course.
 Flat but fast, the new Nelson Ledges could be lapped in under a minute by Formula Atlantic cars.

 The new circuit also brought one other significant safety innovation – tyre walls.
 It's estimated some 70,000 used tyres were brought in to line the entire perimeter of the circuit as an added protection for errant race cars.
 In the days before tyre recycling, this was an innovative use, quickly copied elsewhere.
 There was a pragmatic reason too – with Goodyear's Akron manufacturing facility down the road, the tyres were plentiful and cheap.
 Long-time track manager John McGill – who had been involved in the circuit's creation since day one – was honoured by the Sports Car Club of America who created an annual trophy in his name, awarded to those who make significant contributions to club racing.